intel/neural-compressor/examples/pytorch/nlp/huggingface_models/question-answering/pruning/group_lasso/eager/README.md

 Step-by-Step
 ============

-This document is used to list steps of reproducing PyTorch BERT pruning result.
+This document describes the steps of training with sparsity for BERT model on PyTorch.

+> **Note:**
+> Training wth sparsity on CPU is under development, while the initial experiment is on GPU.

 # Prerequisite